 But the assassinations of the Kennedys and Dr. King in the 1960s made guns a political punching bag once again.

 In 1968, the Gun Control Act (GCA) was passed.
 It did many things, but primarily brought all firearms regulation under the ever-expanding “interstate commerce” clause of the U.S. Constitution.
 It also banned the importation of military surplus weapons unless they met the now infamous “sporting purposes” requirement.

 Title II of the GCA strengthened the old NFA law by resurrecting the registration requirement and adding destructive devices and AOWs to the list of regulated items.
 However, the $200 transfer tax was not changed or linked to inflation.
 Interestingly, the transfer tax on AOWs was set at only $5, not $200.

 NFA/Title II firearms are sometimes also referred to as Class 3 weapons.
 All gun dealers must obtain a federal firearms license (FFL).
 A gun dealer who wants to offer NFA firearms must also pay a Special Occupational Tax (SOT).
 The amount of the tax depends on the business classification: an importer of NFA firearms is Class 1, a manufacturer of NFA firearms is Class 2, and a dealer of NFA firearms is Class 3.
 Since many people buy their NFA/Title II weapons from a “Class 3” dealer, such weapons have become colloquially known as Class 3 weapons.

 So, NFA/Title II firearms such as machine guns, silencers, and short-barreled rifles (SBRs) are legal on the federal level, but you have to jump through some hoops to purchase or manufacture them.
 Additionally, some states may ban some or all NFA weapons.

-However, at this time, no NFA weapons are banned in Florida.
+However, no NFA weapons are banned in Florida.